2024

 It has been demonstrated that the NLR receptor proteins Pikm-1 and Pikm-2 conferring resistance against the rice blast fungus, Magnaporthe oryzae can be modified to provide immunity of a wild tobacco species Nicotiana benthamiana against the Potato Virus X (PVX) (Kourelis et al. 2023).

-We have applied the same system to generate an NLR receptor conferring complete resistance against F. virguliforme as follows.
+We have applied the same system to generate an NLR receptor protein conferring complete resistance against F. virguliforme as follows (Figure 1).

-To determine if the proposed system can generate single NLR genes for providing complete SDS resistance in transgenic soybean plants, we are developing a transient system in wild-type tobacco N. benthamiana.
-In this approach, we will transiently express each of the modified 11 Pikm-1 receptors with each of the two FvTox1 proteins encoded by the FvTox1 gene (Brar et al. 2011).
+To determine if the proposed system can generate single NLR genes for providing complete SDS resistance in transgenic soybean plants, we developed a transient system in wild-type tobacco N. benthamiana.
+In this approach, we have transiently co-expressed each of the modified 11 Pikm-1 receptors with FvTox1 toxin encoded by the FvTox1 gene (Brar et al. 2011).

 1. The 11 modified Pikm-1 genes generated and co-expressed with Pikm-2 in N. benthamiana.

-2. The modified Pikm-1 genes that do not activate Pikm-2 in N. benthamiana in absence of FvTox1 will be identified.
+2. The modified Pikm-1 genes that do not produce hypersensitive cell death response (HR) caused by their self-activation in N. benthamiana in absence of FvTox1 will be identified.

 3. The modified Pikm-1 genes that initiate HR in N. benthamiana in presence of FvTox1 will be identified.